Fri, 06 Jan 2017

 We’re logging two different data points:

-- When Cloudwatch Events triggers Lambda, it passes some JSON with the “event time”.
+- When Cloudwatch Events triggers a Lambda event, it passes some JSON with the “event time”.
 Think of this as AWS telling you when it was supposed to be running.
 When you set up one minute cron with the cron expression

 0/1 * * * ? *, this value is the 0th second, on the minute, every time.